DanielHauge/02156-logicalprogramming/README.md

 # 02156-logicalprogramming
-Repository for course (02402) Statistics at DTU
+Repository for course (02156) Logical programming at DTU